-3.1 Poisson
+3.1 OLS

-Our Poisson results are in Panel A of Table 2.
-The results in Columns 1 and 2 use the $PM{2.5}$ concentration as the measure of air pollution, while those in Columns 3 and 4 use the air quality index (AQI).
+Our OLS results are in Panel A of Table 2.
+The results in Columns 1 and 2 use the PM{2.5} concentration as the measure of air pollution, while those in Columns 3 and 4 use the air quality index (AQI) for PM{2.5}.
 Columns 1 and 3 include fixed effects but no time-varying controls.
-A one $\mu g/m^3$ increase in $PM{2.5}$ is associated with a daily increase of 0.0004 fatal crashes.
-This effect is small and not statistically significant, representing a 0.12% increase.
-Including time-varying controls attenuates the estimate: a one $\mu g/m^3$ increase in $PM{2.5}$ is associated with an increase of 0.0002 fatal crashes per day, which is not significant.
+A one μ g/m3 increase in PM{2.5} is associated with a daily increase of 0.0004 fatal crashes.
+This effect is small and marginally statistically significant, representing a 0.12% increase.
+Including time-varying controls attenuates the estimate: a one μ g/m3 increase in PM{2.5} is associated with an increase of 0.0002 fatal crashes per day, which is not significant.

 Using the air quality index as the measure of pollution yields similar results.
 In our fixed-effects-only specification (Column 3), a one-unit increase in AQI corresponds to a 0.0002 increase in daily fatal crashes.
-This effect is significant at the 5% level and represents an increase of 0.06%.
-The results are slightly smaller when we include time-varying controls (Column 4) and no longer statistically significant.
+This effect is significant at the 1% level and represents an increase of 0.05%.
+The results are slightly smaller when we include time-varying controls (Column 4) and only marginally statistically significant.

 The effect of air pollution on motor vehicle fatalities is quantitatively and qualitatively similar to the effect on fatal crashes.
-In the specification with controls (Column 2), a one $\mu g/m^3$ increase in PM2.5 leads to an increase of 0.0004 fatalities per day, which is not significant.
-A one-unit increase in the AQI (Column 4) leads to an increase of 0.0002 fatalities per day, which is marginally significant.
+In the specification with controls (Column 2), a one $\mu g/m^3$ increase in PM{2.5} leads to an increase of 0.0004 fatalities per day, which is not significant.
+A one-unit increase in the AQI (Column 4) leads to an increase of 0.0002 fatalities per day, which is statistically significant at the 5% level.